 1000 Day Journey: Program and Partners

 1000 Day Journey is a new development program, known as the ENRICH grant, led by World Vision, implemented together with expert organizations, monitored by academics and funded by the Government of Canada.
-The program launched in 2016 and will run for five years in Bangladesh, Kenya, Myanmar, Pakistan and Tanzania.
+The program launched in 2016 and will run for six years in Bangladesh, Kenya, Myanmar and Tanzania.

 The overall goal of this program is to reduce deaths of mothers and children in the targeted regions of the five countries.
 Most deaths in the critical first 1,000 days could be prevented through relatively simple and cost effective solutions like regular pre-natal check-ups, clean birthing kits, exclusive breast feeding, monitoring baby’s growth, and immunization.
 Below, we’ve listed the three main focus areas with some of the activities you will see in the program.